LLM Watermark Evasion via Bias Inversion: Related Work

 \section{Related Work}

-\textbf{LLM watermarking.} \citet{kirchenbauer2023watermark} introduced a widely used scheme that partitions the vocabulary into green and red sets and embeds a detectable statistical signal by adding a positive logit bias to green tokens.
-Subsequent studies have enhanced its robustness by improving key generation and detection \citep{kirchenbauer2023reliability, liu2023unforgeable, zhao2023provable, liu2023semantic, lee2024wrote, lu2024entropy} or by preserving the original LLM distribution \citep{wu2023resilient}.
-Other lines of work investigate sampling-based watermarking approaches \citep{aaronson2022watermark, hu2023unbiased, christ2024undetectable}.
+\textbf{LLM watermarking.} \citet{kirchenbauer2023watermark} introduced a widely used green–red list watermarking scheme that partitions the vocabulary into green and red subsets and embeds a detectable statistical signal by applying a positive logit bias to green tokens.
+Subsequent work has improved robustness by enhancing key generation and detection procedures \citep{kirchenbauer2023reliability, liu2023unforgeable, zhao2023provable, liu2023semantic, lee2024wrote, lu2024entropy} or by more faithfully preserving the original LLM output distribution \citep{wu2023resilient}.
+Other lines of research explore sampling-based watermarking approaches \citep{aaronson2022watermark, hu2023unbiased, christ2024undetectable}.
+More recently, sentence-level watermarking methods have been proposed to further enhance robustness by embedding signals at the semantic sentence level rather than the token level \citep{hou2024semstamp, dabiriaghdam-wang-2025-simmark}.

-\textbf{Watermark evasion attacks.} Watermark evasion attacks can be broadly categorized into two types: \emph{query-based} and \emph{query-free}.
-In query-based attacks \citep{wu2024bypassing, chen2024mark, jovanovic2024watermark}, the adversary repeatedly queries the watermarked LLM to infer watermarking rules, often by issuing a large number of crafted prefix prompts.
-Such approaches assume unrestricted access to the target model, which is of limited practicality and incurs significant computational overhead.
+\textbf{Watermark evasion attacks.} Watermark evasion attacks can be broadly categorized under the threat model into two types: \emph{query-based} and \emph{query-free}.
+Query-based attacks~\citep{jovanovic2024watermark, chen2024mark, wu2024bypassing} infer the green-token set by issuing many crafted prefix prompts. \jy{While effective, they require both access to the watermarked model and knowledge of the watermarking scheme, making them impractical when either the model or the scheme is unknown.}

-In contrast, query-free attacks operate directly on generated text and do not interact with the watermarked model.
-These methods typically rely on editing or paraphrasing to obscure the statistical signal.
-Early work~\citep{kirchenbauer2023watermark} introduced simple transformation attacks, such as inserting emojis or human-written fragments into watermarked text.
-More advanced methods either fine-tune an LLM as a paraphrasing expert~\citep{krishna2023paraphrasing} or use a masking and rewriting strategy that targets high entropy tokens (assumed to be watermarked) and then regenerates them with an LLM~\citep{cheng2025revealing}.
-These post-processing approaches often achieve only limited attack success and fail to preserve the original meaning.
-In contrast, our method attains a substantially higher attack success rate while preserving semantic fidelity.
+By contrast, query-free attacks~\citep{kirchenbauer2023watermark, krishna2023paraphrasing, cheng2025revealing, diaa2024optimizing} operate directly on generated text in a practical black-box setting, typically via LLM-based rewriting.
+Prior work either fine-tunes an LLM for paraphrasing~\citep{krishna2023paraphrasing, diaa2024optimizing} or masks and regenerates high-entropy tokens~\citep{cheng2025revealing}.
+However, these methods often achieve limited evasion success and, crucially, can substantially distort meaning; without an explicit fidelity constraint, the task becomes degenerate, since one can simply regenerate fresh unwatermarked text with an unwatermarked LLM.
+In contrast, our method achieves markedly higher evasion rates while maintaining high semantic fidelity, without additional training and under a black-box setup.